0Wolfire/gladius-edge-daemon/README.md

 The edge node daemon to be installed alongside the control daemon.

 ### Install
-Clone this repo and run `npm install`
+Run `npm install gladius-edge-daemon -g` or clone this repo and run `npm install`

 ### Run
 Run `node index.js` in the project directory